On the MMP for rank one foliations on threefolds: The formal neighborhood of a flipping curve

 \subsection{Producing invariant divisors}

 We work in the same set up as in Section \ref{s_complement}.
-By Lemma \ref{l_singularities}, there exists a unique point $P\in C$ near which $\cal F$ is not terminal.
-The goal of this section is to provide a more detailed description of the singularity.
-First, we need the following:
+By Lemma \ref{l_singularities}, there exists a unique closed point $P\in C$ at which $\cal F$ is not terminal.
+The goal of this section is to provide a precise description of the neighbourhood of a flipping curve, and use this precise description to produce a large number of $\cal F$-invariant divisors containing $C$.